 Diverse, locally adapted livestock breeds maintained by pastoralists are often more resilient to drought, disease, and heat stress, ensuring food and livelihood security under shifting climatic conditions.

-In many countries, livestock functions as a form of capital and social safety net, providing security during climate-induced shocks such as droughts and floods.
+In many countries, livestock functions as a form of capital and social safety net, providing security during climate-induced shocks such as droughts and floods and mechanisms to prevent and manage climatic and natural risks.

-Pastoralism builds resilience in climate-exposed ecosystems, with herds acting as mobile mechanisms for converting scattered natural biomass into protein and livelihoods without degrading the land—if supported by secure access and adaptive governance.
+Pastoralism builds resilience in climate-exposed ecosystems, with herds acting as mobile mechanisms for converting scattered natural biomass into protein and livelihoods without degrading the land—if legally supported by secure access and adaptive governance.

-Securing land and water tenure rights is essential to enable mobility and adaptive strategies, and to maintain the environmental and socio-economic benefits of pastoralism.
+Securing land and water tenure rights is essential to enable mobility and adaptive strategies, and to maintain the environmental, cultural and socio-economic benefits of pastoralism, as it has been for millennia

 National climate policies and global frameworks must recognize and integrate pastoralist knowledge, systems, and priorities to enable equitable and effective climate adaptation